microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 Tmux allows the user to navigate directly to a pane and even give a preview of the pane.
 This would be extremely useful since it would allow the user to see a tree of their open tabs and panes.
 Currently there's no way to see what panes are open in each tab, so if you're looking for a particular pane, you'd need to cycle through your tabs to find it.
 If something like pane profile names (not sure what information to present in the switcher for panes) were presented in the TabSwitcher, the user could see all the panes in one box.

 To support pane navigation, the tab switcher can simply have another column to the right of the tab list to show a list of panes inside the selected tab.
 As the user iterates through the tab list, they can simply hit right to dig deeper into the tab's panes, and hit left to come back to the tab list.

-Question: Does MRU make sense for panes?
+Each tab's list of panes will be MRU or in-order, depending on which `displayOrder` arg was provided to the `openTabSwitcher` keybinding.

 Pane navigation is a clear next step to build on top of the tab switcher, but this spec will specifically deal with just tab navigation in order to keep the scope tight.
 The tab swticher implementation just needs to allow for pane navigation to be added in later.